 Help for Your Move

 Coordinating a move can be both challenging and time-consuming.
 That’s why we’re here to help.
-If the University of Pittsburgh is paying for your move, the Office of Travel Management can make the job of relocating your household goods easier.
+If the University of Pittsburgh is paying for your move, the Department of Parking, Tranportation and Services can make the job of relocating your household goods easier.
 We’ll assign a commercial moving company, monitor the relocation process, and arrange to pay the bill.

-If you are a new employee relocating to Pittsburgh, contact us for assistance at 412-624-4433.
+If you are a new employee relocating to Pittsburgh, contact us for assistance at 412-624-4433 or email@example.com.

 Full replacement valuation is provided by the moving company just in case something is damaged during the shipment.
-Be certain to identify high value items, (e.g., oriental rugs, antiques, works of art, etc.) for the surveyor who conducts the moving cost estimate and for the movers on moving day.
-Special packaging and handling may be required to safeguard high value items.
+Identify high value items, (e.g., oriental rugs, antiques, works of art, etc.), since special packaging and handling may be required to safeguard high-value items.
 Please be advised that negotiable items such as cash, stocks, bonds, and jewelry are not covered.

-Items packed into boxes by the mover are fully covered if damaged during the shipment.
+Items packed into boxes by the mover are fully covered if damaged during shipment.
 However, items that you pack into boxes are not covered if damaged during the shipment.
-Logically, if you are going to do some packing yourself, start with unbreakable items, such as books, canned goods, bed linens, etc.
+If you are going to do some packing yourself, start with unbreakable items, such as books, canned goods, bed linens, etc.

 - Do-It-Yourself Packing Guide: Before You Begin